50 Festive Christmas Things To Do In Florida for 2024

 So definitely check this out for free fireworks, in addition to holiday displays and entertainment.

-22. Christmas at the Pier in St. Petersburg
+23. Christmas at the Pier in St. Petersburg

 Another way to experience a coastal Christmas is to visit the St. Petersburg Pier during December.
 They have it decorated with lights and trees, as well as music, entertainment, and more.

 In the past, there has been an ice skating rink, Santa visits, and fireworks on New Year’s Eve.
+Be sure to check out the mini golf experience this year!

 st pete pier christmas decorations